 As explained by the purchase history (below), the description of this pot by the auction house was garbled, but a 2005 appraisal of the pot that I saw after the auction gives a detailed explanation of its provenance.
 The appraisal (#OAT502) by Merlin J. Carlson of Old Adobe Traders in Flagstaff, AZ was signed on August 21, 2007 and reads, in full:

 “Description: Historic pottery bowl, Hopi culture, c 1938.
 Measures 8.5 inches tall and 13 inches in diameter with a 4.75-inch opening at the top.
 Hand coiled, pit fired, hand painted with pigment paint.
 This bowl was hand made by Nampeyo and painted by her granddaughter Daisy Naha Nampeyo.

 This bowl was ordered in 1938 from the Museum of Northern Arizona by Bernice Million Rotty because she wanted something by Nampeyo.
 At this time Nampeyo was blind but was still potting and needed a family member to do the painting.
 Different family members painted.
 Fannie and Rachel were other embers of the family to paint Nampeyo bowls.

-The auction house description noted “Slight inpainting to exterior decorations, wear, soiling, paint loss, nicks and scuffing commensurate with age and use,” an observation that might have been triggered by the last sentence of the 2007 appraisal, above.
+I purchased purchased the pot from John Moran Auctioneers.
+They described it as having “Slight inpainting to exterior decorations, wear, soiling, paint loss, nicks and scuffing commensurate with age and use,” an observation that might have been triggered by the last sentence of the 2007 appraisal, above.
 Accordingly I wrote the auction house before the auction and asked them to specify the amount of “inpainting.”
 They responded: